loganmarchione/docker-postfixrelay/README.md

 ## Requirements

-  - You must already have a account on an external SMTP server (e.g., Gmail).
+  - You must already have a account on an external SMTP server (e.g., Gmail, AWS SES, etc...).
+  - Your external SMTP server must be using encryption (i.e., plaintext is not allowed)

 ## Docker image information